Our Blog

 Do not worry!
 10 to 15% of women don’t have symptoms following their embryo transfer.
 If you haven’t experienced any symptoms of pregnancy, it could be caused by your hormonal levels changing.

-And remember, not all woman get morning sickness while others are debilitated by it.
-Not all pregnant woman experience serious heart burn, while some can’t stomach a meal because it’s so severe.
+And remember, not all women get morning sickness while others are debilitated by it.
+Not all pregnant women experience serious heartburn, while some can’t stomach a meal because it’s so severe.
 You are a unique woman and your body is not going to react the way you want.

 Keep calm, stay positive, and keep in contact with your medical coordinator.